Application software: Software suite

+Ways to classify

+As there so many applications and since their attributes vary so dramatically, there are many different ways to classify them.

+By legal aspects

-Proprietary software is placed under the exclusive copyright, and a software license grants limited usage rights.
-The open-closed principle states that software may be "open only for extension, but not for modification".
-Such applications can only get add-on by third parties.
+Proprietary software is protected under an exclusive copyright, and a software license grants limited usage rights.
+Such applications may allow add-ons from third parties.

-Free and open-source software shall be run, distributed, sold, or extended for any purpose, and -being open- shall be modified or reversed in the same way.

-FOSS software applications released under a free license may be perpetual and also royalty-free.
+Free and open-source software (FOSS) can be run, distributed, sold, and extended for any purpose.
+FOSS software released under a free license may be perpetual and also royalty-free.
 Perhaps, the owner, the holder or third-party enforcer of any right (copyright, trademark, patent, or ius in re aliena) are entitled to add exceptions, limitations, time decays or expiring dates to the license terms of use.

-Public-domain software is a type of FOSS, which is royalty-free and - openly or reservedly- can be run, distributed, modified, reversed, republished, or created in derivative works without any copyright attribution and therefore revocation.
+Public-domain software is a type of FOSS that is royalty-free and can be run, distributed, modified, reversed, republished, or created in derivative works without any copyright attribution and therefore revocation.
 It can even be sold, but without transferring the public domain property to other single subjects.
-Public-domain SW can be released under a (un)licensing legal statement, which enforces those terms and conditions for an indefinite duration (for a lifetime, or forever).
+Public-domain software can be released under a (un)licensing legal statement, which enforces those terms and conditions for an indefinite duration (for a lifetime, or forever).